Chengwen/medguide-ai/REPORT.md

 Our solution is a bilingual Streamlit prototype that supports login, symptom intake, dynamic follow-up, rule-based risk triage, AI Smart Summary generation, human review, and an evaluation dashboard.
 The system does not diagnose diseases or recommend treatment.
 Instead, it organizes pre-consultation information, highlights risk signals, and supports human decision-making.

 The project uses a rule-first design for safety.
 Red-flag symptoms such as chest pain with breathing difficulty, blood in stool, inability to eat or drink, and fast-spreading rash with fever are prioritized before normal recommendations.
-The optional AI module can call the OpenAI Responses API to generate a triage-facing summary when an API key is configured.
+The optional AI module can call the OpenRouter OpenAI-compatible API with model `minimax/minimax-m2.5:free` to generate a triage-facing summary when an API key is configured.
 If no API key is available, the system automatically uses a local fallback summary so that the classroom demonstration remains stable.

 The prototype demonstrates measurable business and operational value.
 In a simulated course evaluation scenario, it can reduce average intake time from 8 minutes to 3 minutes, improve structured information completeness from 60% to 90%, and increase estimated daily pre-screening capacity from 50 to 90 cases.
 These figures are not real hospital statistics; they are course-level assumptions used to demonstrate quantifiable thinking.